 For a reputation-driven business like a veterinary clinic, email communications with pet owners are more than a way to send appointment reminders and other pet healthcare information.
 Where public perception can easily attract or discourage new clients (and influence existing ones), email is an extension of a clinic’s brand identity, and that means one important thing.

-In a world where people have definite likes and dislikes about email, sending out the wrong kind of email can harm a clinic’s identity and discourage pet owners from becoming or continuing as clients.
+In a world where people have definite likes and dislike about email, sending out the wrong kind of email can harm a clinic’s identity and discourage pet owners from becoming or continuing as clients.

-1. Write Using Conversational Language
+2. Write Using Conversational Language

 Research supports a strong link between veterinary communication style and client compliance.